LongChampion/HaoTuHip/MYLOG/first_fit.md

 # First-fit paradigm
 > LongChampion, 12/03/2020

-**LIBC** use *first-fit algorithm* to select free chunk to return.
+**GLIBC** use *first-fit algorithm* to select free chunk to return.
-It will iterate each free chunk (in some pre-defined rules) and the first chunk satified all condition is returned to user.
+It will iterate each free chunk (in some pre-defined rules) and the first chunk satisfied all condition is returned to user.
 I have made an amazing example:
 ```
 #include <stdio.h>